 Delaware does not recognize strict products liability actions for the sale of goods.
-79 In Delaware the "remedies for a sale of products in products liability cases are confined to sales warranty law, with no remedy outside the UCC."
-Accordingly Bell's motion is GRANTED with respect to strict liability.
+83 In Delaware the "remedies for a sale of products in products

 Plaintiffs informed the Court that they are no longer pursuing their claims that the helicopter: (1) failed to remain afloat; (2) lacked adequate emergency exists; (3) had a defective freewheeling unit; and (4) contained a design flaw that failed to prevent ice from forming in the fuel system.
 Laugelle v.
 Bell Helicopter Textron Inc., C.A.
 N10-12-54, at 116-17 (Del.
 Super.
 Ct.
 Oct.
 16, 2013) (TRANSCRIPT).